-- 15.4 The use of the official scoring programme is mandatory, for all national and international ranked events.
-To download the program, please follow this link - 15.5 If not specified in the Bulletin, the deadline for riders' on-site registration for all international events is minimum 2 hours before the competition starts.
-(Scorer has to have enough time to prepare the heat system and publish the start lists) - 15.6 All registered competitions will have a dedicated competition page at www.cablewakeboard.net with competition information, and the live results / live feed if provided by the organiser. - 15.7 All further details in the rights and obligations of the IWWF, CWWC and competition organisers can be found in the IWWF CWWC Competition Registration Form (Link) - 15.8 The following rules for holding International competitions on the same dates apply:
+- 15.7 If not specified in the Bulletin, the deadline for riders' on-site registration for all international events is minimum 4 hours before the competition starts.
+(Scorer has to have enough time to prepare the heat system and publish the start lists) - 15.8 All registered competitions will have a dedicated competition page at www.cablewakeboard.net with competition information, and the live results / live feed if provided by the organiser. - 15.9 All further details in the rights and obligations of the IWWF, CWWC and competition organisers can be found in the IWWF CWWC Competition Registration Form (Link)